ajdunton/capillary-network-generator/README.md

 The following is a brief overview of the 3-step procedure that is implemented in script.py.
 Note that params.py and funcs.py are modules that are imported into script.py.
 These modules contain parameters/constants and functions, respectively.

 ## 1. Generate the Network Topology
 To generate the topology, we first assign each building to a street segment and determine wastewater/demand nodes based on the assignment.
 For combined sewer networks, there are also nodes for stormwater inflow.
 We determine a tree topology for the combined sewer network as an optimal spanning tree of the wastewater and stormwater nodes.
 We use the elevation to determine weights for each edge.
-See [REF] where different formulations of this weight were tested.
+See Dunton and Gardoni (2023) where different formulations of this weight were tested.
 Comparison with the network topology for a case study location concluded that the Hybrid-Elevation formulation yields realistic results.
 This option is specified by ww_method = 'hybrid-elev' in ./params.py.

 ## 2. Estimate the Resource Demand at Each Node
 We use either a building-based or population-based method to estimate the inflow at each wastewater node.
 The method to be used is specified by setting ww_method as 'buildings' or 'population' in ./params.py.
 The building-based method is based on the footprint area of each building and the population-based method uses a population attribute saved in the input buildings shapefile.
 That is, if using the population-based method, the building footprints shapefile must have a population column.